krishnanpooja/Notes.md/Online Course Notes/Machine Learning Data Lifecycle in Production/Week3-Data Journey and Data Storage.md

 Understand the data journey over a production system’s lifecycle and leverage ML metadata and enterprise schemas to address quickly evolving data.
+- __Artifact__ - Each time a component produces a result, it generates an artifact.
+This includes basically everything that is produced by the pipeline, including the data in different stages of transformation, often as a result of feature engineering and the model itself and things like the schema, and metrics and so forth.
+Basically, everything that's produced, every result that is produced as an artifact.
+- __Data Provenance__ -The terms data provenance and data lineage are basically synonyms and they're used interchangeably.
+Data provenance or lineage is a sequence of the artifacts that are created as we move through the pipeline.
+                    - tracking those sequences is really key for debugging and understanding the training process and comparing different training runs that may happen months apart.

+- __Data lineage__is a great way for businesses and organizations to quickly determined how the Data has been used and which Transformations were performed as the Data moved through the pipeline.
+Data provenance is key to interpreting model results.
+- Data versioning - For one thing, because of the size of files that we deal with, which are typically or can be any way, much larger than a code file would ever be.
+Tools for data versioning are just starting to become available.
+These include DVC and Git LFS.
+LFS for large files Storage.